What is CHC Funding?

 Our national team of Care Home Solicitors have specialist knowledge of the care system and can provide you with expert legal advice about the options for funding your care.

-Our clients approach us for a variety of reasons, whether for help to recover past care fees paid, or to appeal against a recent Healthcare Funding decision, or for legal advice about any aspect of the process and for representation at meetings or panels.
+Our clients approach us for a variety of reasons, whether for help to recover past care fees paid, or to appeal against a recent CHC Funding decision, or for legal advice about any aspect of the process and for representation at meetings or panels.

 If you’ve already paid for care fees and are wondering whether this is right, we can help you decide whether to make a retrospective claim to recover the care fees paid.
 We can guide you through the process, including the completion of any forms and the provision of relevant documents and evidence to the CCG, with detailed submissions to support your case.

 If the CCG is willing to proceed, it will sometimes complete an NHS Checklist, which is a method of screening claims to see if a full eligibility assessment is warranted.
 Our Care Home Solicitors can advise you of the implications of this as and when the need arises.

 If the CCG decides that a full eligibility assessment is to be undertaken, then a Multi-Disciplinary Team will consider your case and reach a decision as to whether you’re eligible for CHC Funding.

 If your case is successful, then the care fees for the period of eligibility are refunded with interest and the CCG will make an offer.
 We can assess the suitability of interest calculations which are often complex, to advise you whether or not to accept the offer.

 Important Note: At the moment, the earliest date you can ask the CCG to “look back” at your eligibility for NHS Healthcare Funding is 1 April 2012.